IntelPython/dpctl/examples/pybind11/use_dpctl_syclqueue/README.md

-# Usage of dpctl entities in Pybind11
+# Usage of dpctl Entities in Pybind11

+## Description

-This extension demonstrates how dpctl Python types, such as dpctl.SyclQueue could be used in Pybind11 extensions.
+This extension demonstrates how you can use dpctl Python types, such as ``dpctl.SyclQueue``, in Pybind11 extensions.

-# Building extension
+## Building

+To build the extension, run:
 ```
 source /opt/intel/oneapi/compiler/latest/env/vars.sh
 CXX=icpx python setup.py build_ext --inplace